Vocational Education & Training (VET)

 Combination of classroom and project-based learning, online learning (self-study), and practical work-related experience.

-Students participate in the delivery of a range of project-based activities and programs within their school community.
+environments at the school – involving the delivery of a range of projects and activities within the school community.

 This program also includes a range of career pathway options including pathway into BSB30120 Certificate III in Business.